-PERSONAL CFO (noun; per-son-al C-F-O): Reliable advisor that combines asset management with unlimited financial planning and continuous stewardship of a client’s overall financial affairs.
+PERSONAL CFO (noun; per-son-al C-F-O): Reliable advisor that combines asset management with comprehensive financial planning and continuous stewardship of a client’s overall financial portfolio.
 Coordinate with client’s other financial professionals to ensure that all parties are operating in sync toward fulfillment of client goals.

 Many people have relationships with multiple financial professionals-accountants, estate planning attorneys, financial advisors, insurance agents, and more.
 Often what happens in these tangled webs of professionals are missed connections, lost opportunities, and coordination gaps.
 When your CPA isn’t talking to your financial advisor and estate planning attorney, your financial plan may not be working as intended.
 This can be a detriment to achieving your financial goals.